 Due to a previously scheduled and approved vacation

+Requests for time off both before and after holidays and breaks will be reviewed and approved by Supervisors, on a first-come, first-served basis, considering all factors, including but not limited to school operating capacity.

 Leave of Absence

 All full-time/certificated employees are eligible to take up to one month (20 days) unpaid leave after completing five (5) full years of employment.
-Leave must be taken in blocks of at least one contiguous week, and the full 20 days must be taken in the same year.
+Leave must be taken in blocks of at least one contiguous week, and the full 20 days must be taken in the same academic year.

 It is the goal of CSCE to continually monitor our compensation and benefits package, in accordance with our budget, to provide an increasingly competitive package for teachers.